 colors are near each other on the color wheel, have a cheerful

-effect, reflect color schemes found in nature and create color
+effect, reflect color schemes found in nature, and create color

 harmonies that are pleasing to the eye.

 The background cardstock needs to be a color that coordinates well with the woven strips.
 To keep things simple, when using complementary colors for the weaving strips, a lighter or darker hue of one of the colors works well.
-With analogous colors, use a third color that is on either side of the two strip colors.
+With analogous colors, use a third color found on either side of the two strip colors.

 For

-the featured card, the colors used are considered split analogous, that is, three colors that are one space apart on the color wheel.
+the featured card, the colors used are considered "split analogous": that is, three colors that are one space apart on the color wheel.
 In

-this case, the colors are yellow and orange for weaving and red for the background.
+this case, the colors are yellow and orange for weaving, and red for the background.

 combination using these color wheel concepts as a guide.
 Try not to

-over-think the color choices and let the color selections reflect
+overthink the color choices and let the color selections reflect

 what you like.